 About the Artist

 Robert Turner has been working professionally with a camera for more than thirty-five years.
-Before turning to large-format still photography he worked in film.
+Before turning to still photography and video art he worked in film.
 As president of Spectrum Films, Inc. he shot on locations from the high Andes of Peru to the streets of Manhattan.

 He and his partners wrote and directed more than sixty non-fiction films.
 Their productions were honored with forty-six national and international film festival awards.

-Bob now applies his creative energies to fine art landscape photography, video, and other forms of camera-based art.
-His work has been featured recently in museum, art fair, and gallery shows, and hangs in private collections across the United States, Europe, and Asia.
-His prints also reside in numerous corporate collections, including those of Deloitte, Goldman Sachs, Sprint, Stanford Health, and ResMed.
+Bob now applies his creative energies to large-format landscape photography, video art, and other forms of camera-based visual imagery.
+His work has been featured in museum, art fair, and gallery shows, and hangs in private collections across the United States, Europe, and Asia.
+His prints also reside in numerous corporate collections, including those of Deloitte, Goldman Sachs, T-Mobile, Stanford Health, and ResMed.
 His images are identified by their strong composition, rich use of color, and sense of depth.

-Bob was commissioned by the Boston Symphony Orchestra in its Boston Pops mode to create a montage of ninety of his landscape photographs for projection on a forty-five foot screen above the Boston Symphony Hall stage during two live performances of Dvorak’s New World Symphony.
-As an outgrowth of this project, he has returned to his roots in moving pictures to create a video in 4K (commercial cinema) resolution that expands the Boston montage to include new images.
+Bob was commissioned by the Boston Symphony Orchestra in its Boston Pops mode to create a montage of ninety-seven of his landscape photographs for projection on a forty-five foot screen above the Boston Symphony Hall stage during two live performances of Dvorak’s New World Symphony.
+As an outgrowth of this project, he has returned to his roots in moving pictures to produce a video in 4K resolution that expands the Boston montage to include new images.

 Bob grew up steeped in the art of the New York museum world as well as the natural history of the forests of northern New Jersey and the Adirondack Mountains of upstate New York.
-A member of the Audubon Society since childhood, he is an avid conservationist.
-He studied anthropology and fine art at the University of Colorado.
+He studied fine art and anthropology at the University of Colorado.

 After college he lived and worked in highland Peru for several years.
-When not traveling the back roads of the country he lives with his wife in Del Mar, California.
+He lives with his wife in Del Mar, California.